RomeroGabriel/mastering-software-architecture/documentation/modularity/measuring.md

 #### Static Connascence

 Static connascence is a measure of `source-code-level coupling`.
 Architects assess the types of static connascence to determine the degree of coupling, whether afferent (incoming) or efferent (outgoing).
+For example, in a microservices architecture, if `two services share the same class definition`, such as address, we say they are statically connected to each other.
+Changing the shared class requires modifications in both services.

 #### Dynamic Connascence